 Ranking every Arsenal captain of the Premier League era from worst to best

-Arsenal have been graced with a host of iconic captains over the past 20 years – but they have also had plenty of unsuccessful leaders.
+Arsenal can legitimately claim to have had two of the best captains in the Premier League era – but they have also had plenty of unsuccessful leaders.

 11. William Gallas

-Most Arsenal fans were shocked and disappointed when Gallas was given the armband in 2007, and the defender didn’t a lot to prove people wrong.
+Most Arsenal fans were disappointed when Gallas was given the armband in 2007, and the defender didn’t do a lot to prove them wrong.

 Lehmann on Gallas at Birmingham: “After the match, he refused to leave the pitch but sat down in the centre circle like a sulky child, until the manager himself came to collect him.” pic.twitter.com/mongfH07ct